-Dr. Peter Jepson-Young knew first-hand that people living with HIV/AIDS have many needs far greater than just survival.
+Dr. Peter Jepson-Young knew first-hand that people living with HIV and AIDS have many needs far greater than just survival.
 Before his death in 1992, he established the Dr. Peter AIDS Foundation.

 Peter believed that there was no substitute for the ongoing involvement and support of caring people.
-He saw the landscape of HIV/AIDS changing and knew the needs of those affected would become more complex.
+He saw the landscape of HIV and AIDS changing and knew the needs of those affected would become more complex.

 The Dr. Peter AIDS Foundation was established by Dr. Peter Jepson-Young just prior to his death in 1992.

-Two years later, the Foundation began to consult with AIDS organizations and health care providers to determine how best to fulfill its mission to provide care for people living with HIV/AIDS.
+Two years later, the Foundation began to consult with AIDS organizations and health care providers to determine how best to fulfill its mission to provide care for people living with HIV.

 In conjunction with representatives from St. Paul 's Hospital, the BC Centre for Excellence in HIV/AIDS, AIDS Vancouver, BC Persons with AIDS Society, Vancouver Health Dept., Greater Vancouver Mental Health Services, and the Ministry of Health Alcohol and Drug Program, a feasibility study was conducted to assess the need for a HIV/AIDS Day Health Program in Vancouver.